 2. Stamp Duty in Delhi (2026 Rates)

 Delhi encourages female property ownership with a direct discount.
 This is why many husbands register property in their wife's name.
+For a broader view of how these duties work across different property deals, also see our Stamp Duty and Registration Charges guide.

 | Owner Gender |